ASSERT-KTH/codrep-2019/README.md

 ## Evaluation metric

-The evaluation metric, used to output a score that represents the performance of your predictor, is Mean Average Precision (MAP).
+The evaluation metric, used to output a score that represents the performance of your predictor, is Mean Reciprocal Rank (MRR).
 The higher the score is, the better are your predictions.

-Average precision for one prediction task is defined as `1 / rank(p)`, where `p` is position of formatting error and `rank(p)` is the rank of `p` returned by your predictor.
-MAP is the mean of average precision across all prediction tasks.
+Reciprocal rank for one prediction task is defined as `1 / rank(p)`, where `p` is position of formatting error and `rank(p)` is the rank of `p` returned by your predictor.
+MRR is the mean of reciprocal rank across all prediction tasks.

 ## Baseline systems